 “I’m new here,” said Jillian.
 “Could you point me to Room 120?”

 In Room 120 one of the boy’s friends waved them to their table.
 She was just under four-foot-six with short white-blonde hair.
-The boy sat across from her and unloaded books from his backpack but never looked away from the other girl at the table who had hair like maple-syrup dripping down her neck as she read a well-worn bible.
+The boy sat across from her and unloaded books from his backpack, but he never looked away from the other girl at the table, who had hair like maple-syrup dripping down her neck as she read a well-worn bible.
 Meanwhile the shorter girl picked at a white eraser with sharp fingernails, spreading crumbs across her quadrant of the table.

 “Ms. Jillian, tell us something about yourself,” said the teacher.